Pavle Đurišić: Collaboration with the Italians against the Partisans in Montenegro

+In June following Chetnik capture of Nova Varoš, dispute happened between Chetnik major Miloš Glišić and Italian to whom town should belong.
+Glišić didn't want to give control of the town to Italians and was ready to fight them for the town.
+Chetnik High command representative Ostojić and Đurišić were for peaceful transition of control to Italians. Đurišić, who was in argument with Glišić, made an agreement with General Esposito that Glišić's troops leave Sandžak completely and that Đurišić's troops secure right flank of Drina river, job which Glišić's men did up to this point.
+Majority of Glišić's troops were forced to flee the region and Glišić will soon be arrested by Gestapo, leaving Đurišić as main Chetnik commander in the region.

 On 24 July 1942, Blažo Đukanović, senior commander of all Chetnik forces in Montenegro, signed a comprehensive agreement with Biroli which officially organised and recognised three Chetnik "flying detachments" as Italian auxiliary troops for use against the Partisans.
 These detachments were supplied, armed, and paid by the Italians; they included 4,500 Chetniks, 1,500 of whom were under the command of Đurišić.
 The Chetniks became an important part of the Italian occupation regime in Montenegro.
 The existing "Montenegrin Chetnik committee", which was led by the Brigadier General Đukanović and to which Đurišić was aligned, was recognised by the Italians as the "Nationalist Committee of Montenegro", whose only political aims were to combat the communists and others opposed to the Italian occupation, and "maintain law and order".
 Arrangements were to be made by mutual understanding for pay, rations, weaponry, and aid to the families of Chetniks.

 During the rest of 1942, Italian operations in conjunction with their Chetnik auxiliaries forced the remaining Partisans out of Montenegro, after which the Italians used the Chetnik auxiliaries to police the countryside.
 For most of this time, Đurišić operated fairly independently in northern Montenegro; he was described as "a law unto himself".
 In December 1942, Chetniks from Montenegro and the Sandžak met at a conference in the village of Šahovići near Bijelo Polje.
 The conference was dominated by Đurišić; its resolutions expressed extremism and intolerance, and its agenda focused on restoring the pre-war status quo in Yugoslavia implemented in its initial stages by a Chetnik dictatorship.
 It also laid claim to parts of the territory of Yugoslavia's neighbours.
 At this conference, Mihailović was represented by Major Zaharije Ostojić, his chief of staff, who had previously been encouraged by Mihailović to wage a campaign of terror against the Muslim population living along the borders of Montenegro and the Sandžak.
 One outcome of the conference was the decision to destroy the Muslim villages in the Čajniče district of Bosnia.